Ghoonghat: Post-1900s

-During the early 1900s, women of royal and aristocratic class were first to abandon strict veiling in public.
+During the early 1900s, women of royal and aristocratic class were the first to abandon strict veiling in public.
 However, the head was loosely veiled due to sensitivity towards the custom during changing times.
-The other classes soon followed; it lingered on in some parts of India until well after the 1940s.
+The other classes soon followed.
+Still, the veil lingered on in some parts of India until well after the 1940s.
 Facial veiling has gradually declined, and is mostly limited to parts of Hindi-speaking areas today.
-In ghungat, a woman will veil her face from all men to whom she's related by marriage who are senior to her husband.
+In ghungat, a woman will veil her face from all male relatives by marriage who are senior to her husband.
 The effect of ghungat is to limit a young woman's interaction with older men.

 In 2004, the India Human Development Survey (IHDS) found that 55% of women in India practice some form of ghoonghat, majority of them in Hindi-speaking states.
 The survey found that some women may cover their face fully but for others, partial covering of the face is more a nod to propriety than a large impediment.
+Dupatta is a part of the Punjabi suit which is traditionally worn by Sikh women.
+While old Sikh women always cover their heads with it, the younger women prefer to put it around their shoulders.
+Women are supposed to cover their heads with dupatta or chunni in gurdwaras.